@redmamoth - apologies for the delay in responding, I have been away working in the Netherlands

 Once you have had a chance to digest the above (and presumably you still want to go ahead and build the package yourself) I can throw some further advice / instructions together if required.

-@chocolateboy - how difficult/feasible would it be to have pmsencoder check the mencoder_ac3_fixed option in PMS
+@chocolateboy - how difficult/feasible would it be to have pmsencoder check the mencoder_ac3_fixed option in PMS.conf and act appropriately?

 Now I am in the process of testing multi-threading based on the above.
 Can someone tell me how to determine if mult-threading (or indeed both my cores) is(are) actually being used by ps3ms/mencdoer? (obviously when testing my 1st option it is easy, I just need to see if mencoder-mt is being used)